mrocklin/thesis/outline.md

     *The computational science community should construct
      loosely coupled, cohesive, intermediate-level packages*

-*   Finally we note that mathematical experts often lack training to produce such packages.
+*   Finally note that mathematical experts often lack training to produce such packages.